 Rockets go small to hold off Mavericks

-James Harden and Russell Westbrook combined for 67 points and the undersized Houston Rockets squared their season series against the visiting Dallas Mavericks with a 128-121 win Friday at Toyota Center.
-Harden posted 35 points, a season-high 16 rebounds, six assists, and four steals.
-He drilled a pair of 3-pointers inside the final two minutes to stymie the Mavericks, who cut an 18-point deficit late in the third quarter to 107-104 when Delon Wright converted a wide-open layup with just under seven minutes remaining.
+James Harden and Russell Westbrook combined for 67 points and the undersized Houston Rockets squared their season series against the visiting Dallas Mavericks with a 128-121 win Friday.
+Harden posted 35 points, a season-high 16 rebounds, six assists and four steals.
+He drilled a pair of 3-pointers inside the final three minutes to stymie the Mavericks, who cut an 18-point deficit late in the third quarter to 107-104 when Delon Wright converted a wide-open layup with just under seven minutes remaining.

 Curiously, the Mavericks rallied with Porzingis on the bench, as Seth Curry (16 points) and Wright played feature roles.
 Tim Hardaway Jr. added 15 points for the Mavericks.
 Eric Gordon tallied 17 points for Houston.

 Harden wasn't part of that early barrage, missing 6 of 7 shots in the first quarter.
 But Harden warmed up in the second, scoring 14 points on 4-of-8 shooting, including three treys.
 Dallas had Porzingis to thank for keeping the game close.
-He had 17 points by the break and combined with Dorian Finney-Smith to grab five offensive rebounds in the second period after the Mavericks failed to snag one of their errant attempts.
+He had 17 points by the break and combined with Dorian Finney-Smith and J.J.
+Barea to grab five offensive rebounds in the second period after the Mavericks failed to snag one of their errant attempts in the first period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)